-Beats Per Revolution kicks off with Martha Mooke and Rahzel leading a night of spoken word poetry inspired by the Beat Generation and revolutionary artists like Gil Scott-Heron and the Lost Poets.
-With performances by spoken word artists Dr. Jamila Lyiscott, Karl "Dice Raw" Jenkins, Nancy Mercado, and artists from Urban Word: Ish, Jadon Woodard, and Alyssa "Lady Logic" Saunders.
+A night of spoken word performance inspired by the poetry of the Beat Generation and revolutionary artists like Gil Scott-Heron and the Last Poets.
+With performances by spoken word artists Dr. Jamila Lyiscott, Karl "Dice Raw" Jenkins, Nancy Mercado, and alumni artists from Urban Word NYC: Ish, Alyssa "Lady Logic" Saunders, and Jadon Woodard.
+Event also includes a short music performance by beatboxer Rahzel and violist Martha Mooke.

 The evening ends with an open mic Poetry Slam!
 Bring the words, Rahzel will bring the beats!